joshtenorio/joshtenorio.github.io/content/about/index.md

 In my free time I enjoy spending time with friends, competing in various competitions, and watching animes and kdramas that interest me.
 If you're curious, [here](/now) is what I am working on now.

 # About This Website
-This website was created in May 2021, and is built using [Hugo](https://gohugo.io/) and uses the [Cactus theme](https://github.com/monkeyWzr/hugo-theme-cactus).
+This website was created in May 2021, is built using [Hugo](https://gohugo.io/) and uses the [Cactus theme](https://github.com/monkeyWzr/hugo-theme-cactus).